layoaster/dev-notes/Python Coding Standars.md

         to fetch.
     :type keys: list
     :param other_silly_variable: Another optional variable, that has a much longer name than the other args, and which does nothing.

-    Returns:
+    :type other_silly_variable: str

-        A dict mapping keys to the corresponding table row data fetched.
+    :return: A dict mapping keys to the corresponding table row data fetched.
 Each row is represented as a tuple of strings.
 For
         example: